MercuryWorkshop/wisp-protocol/protocol.md

 ### `0x02` - Password Authentication
 This extension adds password-based authentication to Wisp.
 A payload is required for this feature.

+Once the server receives the username and password sent by the client, it will check if these credentials match.
+If they do, the connection will proceed as normal, but if they do not, the connection will be closed by sending a CLOSE packet with a reason of `0xc0`, then closing the underlying websocket.

 #### Server Message
 The server does not need to send a payload for this feature.
 The presence of this extension indicates that a username and password is required.